Summary

 Notable Quotes

-"Sponsor sessions are completely free and don’t overlap with the main program."
+"Sponsor sessions are completely free and not just a normal sales pitch, they’re very similar to the main programming."

 More Videos